nogibjj/IDS706-Individual_Project_2_us26/README.md

 2. **Usage of Github Copilot**
     2.1 Creating main.rs
     The rust file main.rs has been created with the help of copilot.
 The week5 mini project has the python code to perform CRUD operation using sqlite.
-The copilot helped me in translating it into rust
+The copilot helped me in translating it into rust code and performing the required action from CLI
+    2.2 The dependencies and packages required for Cargo.toml was added using copilot.
+    2.3 It also helped me in understanding the usage of cargo commands.
+    2.4 The Makefile commands had to changes for building, tetsing, formating and liniting.
+The copilot again was useful with the suggestion

 3. create.py
     This script is used for load and transform.
 A databased called 'ranking.db' with a table named 'data' is created and a csv file is loaded into that table.